 Tung Oil for Beehives

 If you want increased water resistance, you cant apply exterior wood glue to your beehives, instead, you can apply Pure Tung Oil over Real Milk Paint to significantly protect the beehive exteriors.
 A natural finish often used to season butcher blocks and cutting boards, pure tung oil contains no solvents or chemicals and absorbs into the wood to form a waterproof seal.
-Additionally, after the first application, you can often just recoat the hives’ exteriors lightly once a year for fuss-free maintenance.
+Additionally, after the first application of fresh paint, you can often just recoat the hives’ exteriors lightly once a year for fuss-free maintenance.

 Application of pure tung oil is easy and requires spreading it with the grain of your beehive with a paint roller, bristle brush or clean cloth, allowing it to absorb, applying more oil, repeating those steps until the wood is well saturated.